Hot Shelter downgrades

 There are also visual glitches the original game didn’t have.
 Some of such glitches are specific to the PC version*, such as this problem with the “Pinball” sign:

-*From the Lighting section you may remember that the PC version ignores vertex colors on objects.
+From the Lighting section you may remember that the PC version ignores vertex colors on objects.
 The above comparison is one instance where the PC version’s lighting is more broken than on the Gamecube, but the problem with ignoring vertex colors on anything that isn’t part of the level model persists across the entire game.
-The problem was never fixed in later ports, so the Gamecube version is effectively the only port where the (heavily downgraded) SADX lighting system is fully functional.
+The problem was not fixed in later ports (fixed in the Mod Loader though), so the Gamecube version is effectively the only port where the SADX lighting system is fully functional.

 Other glitches happen in both ports, such as this problem with the “Casinopolis” billboard on the second floor: